Mixing Wallpaper and Paint for One-of-a-Kind Rooms

 Alternate Strips for Variation

-Use the technique of alternating strips of wallpaper and paint for an eye-catching effect.
-Start by painting the wall in your chosen color.
-Then apply wallpaper strips, spacing them evenly apart with 4 to 6 inches of wall showing in between.
-This technique works well when using several different wallpaper patterns in coordinating colors.
-The result is a collage-inspired accent wall with visual texture.
+Alternate strips of wallpaper and paint for a striking effect.
+First, paint the wall in your chosen color.
+Then apply wallpaper strips, spacing them 4 to 6 inches apart so painted sections show between.
+This works especially well when mixing several coordinating patterns, creating a collage‑like texture.

 Adding a Wallpaper Border to Painted Walls